ulkukilic/beauty-flowers-shop/README.md

 User Authentication: Secure login and sign-up

-## Order Management:

-Customers can view their past orders
+Order Management: Customers can view their past orders

 Admins can view and manage all orders

-## Product Catalog:

-Arrangements, bouquets, orchids, potted plants, and more
+Product Catalog:Arrangements, bouquets, orchids, potted plants, and more

-### Admin Panel:

-Add, edit, and delete products
+Admin Panel:Add, edit, and delete products

-### Responsive Design:

-Works flawlessly on both desktop and mobile devices
+Responsive Design: Works flawlessly on both desktop and mobile devices

-### Bilingual Support:

-Switch between Turkish and English
+Bilingual Support:  Switch between Turkish and English

 ## 🛠️ Tech Stack
 Frontend: HTML, CSS, JavaScript